Last Updated on July 21, 2021 by Admin

 What you’ll learn

-- Why data science is important for the built environment
+- Why data science is essential for the built environment

 - Why building industry professionals should learn how to code